zibonbadi/flowerdefense/README.md

 An SDL example game with custom engine underneath for educational purposes.

-Flower Defense id a tower defense game inspired by Vampire Survivors!
+Flower Defense is a tower defense game inspired by Vampire Survivors!
 Place fences, pick your flamethrower and burn every bug that comes your way!

 Credits: